OpenMDAO/OpenMDAO/openmdao/devtools/docs_experiment/experimental_guide/experiment.rst

     This is a dynamically embedded plot with no output

-The following is using embed-code with no plot (100% scale)
+embed-code of a script with interleave only

 .. embed-code::
     experimental_guide/examples/bezier_plot.py